Globally connected and centrally located.

 Integrated Transportation Systems

 International airports in Oklahoma City and Tulsa, along with 135 public-use airports across the state, offer access to domestic and international destinations around the world.
 Major highways connect Oklahoma to within a day’s drive to all U.S. markets.
-Oklahoma is home to three inland ports, including the Port of Catoosa, the nation’s furthest inland, all-weather, ice-free port, connecting the state to seaports worldwide.
+Oklahoma is home to four inland ports, including the Port of Catoosa, the nation’s furthest inland, all-weather, ice-free port, connecting the state to seaports worldwide.
 Twenty rail operators provide Class I and II service throughout the state.

 Central Access to World Markets